 Is it depression or laziness?
-You are probably asking yourself this question while staring at the pile of dirty clothes that have been on that chair at the corner of your bedroom for days.
+You are probably asking yourself this question while staring at the pile of dirty clothes that have been on that chair in the corner of your bedroom for days.
 You are not alone in this confusion.
 Many people fail to recognize the signs of depression blaming their lack of motivation to do their daily chores and assigned tasks on laziness and vice versa.
 This is why it is so important to know the difference between laziness and depression.

 Is it depression or just laziness?

-We all have days we don’t feel like doing anything but be a couch potato and watch TV all day.
+We all have days we don’t feel like doing anything but being a couch potato and watching TV all day.
 It could be because we are taking a day off from work to recover from a busy week or burnout, postponing difficult/unpleasant tasks, or just feeling tired and unmotivated to do anything at the moment.
 However, if you have been feeling unmotivated to work or do your chores for several days or weeks, you might start wondering, ‘Am I depressed or lazy?’

 Knowing whether what you are experiencing are signs you’re depressed and not lazy can be difficult because laziness is a sign of depression too.
 The two have many similarities, including lack of motivation and low energy levels, and it’s no surprise you might not realize which one you are experiencing.
 This makes the questions, ‘Am I depressed or just lazy?’ or ‘Do I have depression or am I just lazy?’ legitimate questions.

 Laziness is among the many bad habits that society condemns.
 However, sometimes this feeling and the behaviors that accompany it have underlying causes and could be indicating more complex issues such as depression.
 Being called lazy when depressed can worsen your already poor mental health and this is why it is so important to know the difference between the two in order to devise ways to deal with them.
 So, how can you know if you are depressed or just lazy?